Anupriya1906/HR-Employee-Dashboard-Using-MySQL-PowerBI/README.md

 The dataset was initially in CSV format, and I've undertaken the process of loading and cleaning the data using MySQL.
 After thorough analysis and the creation of meaningful SQL queries, the results were exported to Power BI.
 The final output is a dynamic and insightful dashboard that visually represents key metrics related to the HR employees, offering valuable insights into their demographics, tenure, and other relevant factors.

 ### Source Data Set
+The input data set which is a CSV file holds the details of Human resource employees in a 22215 rows

 ### SQL Scripts
 Note: